Luis Longstaff: Career

 Longstaff made his professional debut for Liverpool on 17 December 2019, starting in the away match against Aston Villa in the quarter-finals of the EFL Cup.

 On 31 August 2021, he joined Scottish third tier side Queen's Park on loan until 30 June 2022.

 In June 2022 it was announced by Liverpool that he would leave the club at the end of the month when his contract expired.

 On 4 August 2022, he joined Scottish Championship side Cove Rangers.
+After one season with Cove, Longstaff signed a two-year contract with Inverness Caledonian Thistle in July 2023.

 Personal life

-Although of a similar age and originating from the same part of north-east England as fellow players Sean and Matty Longstaff, he is not related to them.
+Although of a similar age and originating from the north-east of England, he is not related to fellow players Sean and Matty Longstaff.